SFDO-Tooling/CumulusCI/docs/robot-advanced.md

     page object that represents a listing page.

--   `cumulusci.robotframework.pageobject.NewModal`: A class for a page object that represents the \"new object\" modal.
+-   `cumulusci.robotframework.pageobject.NewModal`: A class for a page object that represents the "new object" modal.

 -   `cumulusci.robotframework.pageobject.ObjectManagerPage`: A class for
     interacting with the object manager.